Product thinking

 A model can make certain cognitive operations much cheaper: reading, drafting, classifying, comparing, and planning.
 But the product around the model decides what that cheaper cognition is pointed at.
 Does it draft another status update, or does it ask why three teams need the same status update every week?

-The practical product question becomes: who decides, what context is visible, which tradeoffs are considered, what the system is allowed to do, how decisions propagate, and how outcomes are judged later?
+The practical product question becomes: who decides, what context is visible, which tradeoffs are considered, what the system is allowed to do, how decisions get carried through, and how outcomes are judged later?

-If the product layer is just a prompt box bolted onto old software, the model's capability gets expressed through the old units of work.
+If the product around the model is just a prompt box bolted onto old software, the model's capability gets expressed through the old units of work.
 It answers questions, drafts messages, edits docs, files tickets, and moves records.
 Those are useful.
 But they may not be the highest-leverage use of the model.

 A prompt box is a powerful interface because it is open-ended.
 But open-endedness is not the same as context.
-If the system does not understand the work graph, the model can sound smart while remaining blind to consequence.
+If the system does not understand how the work fits together, the model can sound smart while remaining blind to consequence.

-By work graph, I mean the relationships among people, goals, decisions, blockers, dependencies, commitments, artifacts, permissions, risks, policies, historical outcomes, confidence levels, blast radius, and feedback loops.
+By work context, I mean the relationships among people, goals, decisions, blockers, dependencies, commitments, documents, permissions, risks, policies, past outcomes, confidence levels, scope of impact, and feedback loops.
 Some of this can be represented explicitly.
 Some of it may need to be inferred.
 Some of it is better left under human control.

-"Simulate" can sound too confident.
-A model cannot predict the future.
+I do not mean prediction.
+A model cannot know the future.
 Work is too social, too dependent on incentives, trust, timing, and incomplete information.

 The point is more modest: the model can make possible consequences explicit enough for better human judgment.

-That kind of simulation is structured reasoning.
-If we choose Path A, who benefits?
+That kind of scenario mapping is structured reasoning.
+If we choose one path, who benefits?
 Who is blocked?
 What risk increases?
 What precedent do we set?
 What future work do we create?
 What trust do we build or damage?
 What will this make easier or harder six months from now?

-First-degree consequences are the immediate visible results.
+Immediate consequences are the visible results.
 The launch ships.
 The customer receives the exception.
 The expense gets approved.
 The ticket closes.
 The meeting is scheduled.

-Second-degree consequences are downstream behavior, precedent, risk, trust, coordination cost, future maintenance burden, or strategic drift.
+Downstream consequences are behavior, precedent, risk, trust, coordination cost, future maintenance burden, or strategic drift.
 The launch increases support load.
 The exception becomes an expectation.
 The approval pattern teaches people the policy does not matter.
 The closed ticket hides a recurring product issue.

-I would not want the product layer to pretend it knows which path is correct.
-I would want it to help the human see the decision with more of the consequence surface exposed.
+I would not want the product around the model to pretend it knows which path is correct.
+I would want it to help the human see more of the possible consequences before making the call.

 Customer escalation: the response is not the whole decision